blessed-sibanda/ansaz/book/8-groups.md

 All our services will inherit from this `ApplicationService` (Similar to how our controllers inherit from `ApplicationController`).
 This is good object oriented design.

-The service exploses a call class-method which will be used by the service caller to run the service.
-Methods in a service should be private except for the `call` method only.
+The service exploses a call class-method which will be used by the service caller to execute the service.
+It is good design to keep all methods in a service private except for the `call` method only.

 Now lets create the service for creating group-memberships